About this site

 Setting up base and moving around

-If you don't have a place to stay and your choice of a hotel is for below $50 per day, the following are the best recommended ones: the Hotel Palacio (review) in the Old City, the Sur Hotel (review), the Hotel Iberia (review) and the Apart Hotel Bremen (review) in the Bario Sur, as well as the Hotel Tres Cruces (review) in Tres Cruces.
+If you don't have a place to stay and your choice of a hotel is for $50 - $60 per day, the following are the best recommended ones: the Hotel Palacio (review) in the Old City, the Sur Hotel (review) and the Hotel Iberia (review) in the Bario Sur, as well as the Hotel Tres Cruces (review) in Tres Cruces.
 Staying in the Old City is practical if you intend to spend time visiting its museums, art galleries, neoclassical buildings, the traditional but usually crowded grill-rooms of the Mercado del Puerto and the Flea Market.
 It is also the area of the city nightlife, though strolling around the port area after nightfall is a most unsafe activity.
 Staying in the Bario Sur places you between Avenue 18 De Julio and the Rambla, the famous seaside walkway of Montevideo.
 Staying in Tres Cruces places you out of the big tourist commotion and closer to the long-distance bus terminal, which is in the Tres Cruces Shopping.

 Some necessary precautions